vhcd/vhcd.github.io/_posts/2021-11-29-vr-eye-tracking-display.md

 Now we're able to render a UMG Widget on the spectator screen.
 But how do we draw eye-tracking data on the widget?

 First, we need to know what data we're getting from the eye-tracker.
 One thing is for sure: it won't give us 2D gaze coordinate in *spectator screen* coordinate.
 What's the closest thing we have?
-Alongside the *actor being looked at*, we also have the *gaze target*, which is the 3D coordinate where the gaze is currently aimed at.
+Alongside the *actor being looked at*, we also have the *gaze target*, which is the 3D world coordinate where the gaze is currently aimed at.

 Next up is converting this 3D world coordinate to 2D spectator screen space.
 Thankfully, there's a built-in method for that! [`Project World Location to Widget Position`](https://docs.unrealengine.com/4.26/en-US/BlueprintAPI/Viewport/ProjectWorldLocationtoWidgetPosi-/) does just that, and magically solves that otherwise not trivial issue.